kent-map/chirpy/_posts/2022-09-01-19c-convicts-overview.md

 ---
 title: "Convicts in Kent"
-description: "Dr Ben Bethall presents an overview of built prisons and floating prison hulks in the county of Kent, England between 1808 and 1948."
+description: "Kent’s penal legacy includes its role in the domestic convict system that replaced transportation.
+The location of the new convict prisons was determined by the projects upon which convicts would be put to work, including breakwaters and dockyards.
+England’s last public works prison was built at Dover in 1885.
+Penal servitude was abolished in 1948."
 author: Dr Ben Bethell
 date: 2022-09-01
 categories: [ 19c ]